FengYinan/Prop21-Team/README.md

 ## Conclusions
 <b> Data  </b>
-* Most cities have no rent control.
+* Most cities have no rent control laws.
-* Both median household income and median rent have accelerated increase in the past decade.
 * Marin County has the highest average family income and does not have the highest rent.
 * Counties with high rent are mostly occupied by White and Asian populations.
 * Rent has high linear relation with income.
 * Most Rent control policies are by cities with large population.
-* Middle-income people spend less than 30% of their income on rent, and this proportion has been declining in the past 8 years.

 <b> Modeling </b>